grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 ## Date Range

-Ruby gives us a `Range` object we can use that to try and solve our problem.
-Since we don't really care about the `end_date` we can make use of an endless range.
+Ruby provides us with a `Range` object that we can use to solve our problem.
+Since we do not really care about the `end_date`, we can use an infinite range.

-Let's create a date range:
+Let us create a date range:

 ```ruby
 start_date = Date.today